 Another culprit of seeing more than just a few device tokens on one profile can also be the user uninstalling and reinstalling the app multiple times.
 The result can look something like this:

 On each new app install, a new token is added to the user's Mixpanel profile.
 Then, when a push is sent targeted at this user, Mixpanel sends one message for each device token for the user.

 Although Mixpanel marks the push notification as having been sent N times (N being the number of tokens on that user’s profile), old tokens get invalidated when sending, so the end user would only receive the push notification once, although they will see it on each active device.
 Learn more about how Mixpanel manages push tokens when they are invalid or when the app has been uninstalled.

 One final cause of seeing many device tokens on one profile can be a problem with assigning the same distinct_id to multiple users (what is distinct_id?).
-If this is happening, you’ll want to take a close look at how you’re managing user identity to ensure each People Profile has information for only one unique user - read more about managing user identity in Mixpanel.
+If this is happening, you’ll want to take a close look at how you’re managing user identity to ensure each user profile has information for only one unique user - read more about managing user identity in Mixpanel.

 There are two methods for removing push tokens from your profiles: removeAllPushDeviceTokens and removePushDeviceToken.
 With these methods you can remove individual tokens from your profiles or remove all tokens from your profiles prior to adding a new token with the addPushDeviceToken method.
 You can also remove tokens using the $remove HTTP operation (scroll down to "Update Operations").